framesurge/perseus/docs/next/en-US/getting-started/first-app.md

 # Your First App

-With a basic directory scaffold all set up, it's time to get into the nitty-gritty of building a Perseus app.
+With a basic app scaffold all set up, it's time to get into the nitty-gritty of building a Perseus app.
 Somewhat humorously, the hardest part to wrap your head around as a beginner is probably going to be the `Cargo.toml` we're about to set up.
-For now, make it look like the following.
+It should look something like the following.

 ```toml
 {{#include ../../../examples/comprehensive/tiny/Cargo.toml.example}}